nunores/Ampel-Witch-Workbench/README.md

 - Multiple traffic lights can exist.
 - The winner is determined by the number of valid traffic lights formed.

-> All game rules and logic are enforced by the Prolog engine integrated in the game.
+> All game rules and logic are enforced by the Prolog engine integrated into the game.

 ## Witch's Workbench